Training Articles

 5 articlesHow to Read Your Workout Plan

 New to MySetPlan?
-This guide explains how to read your workout plan, understand sets and reps, use RPE targets, and make the most of your personalized program.
+Learn how to read your workout plan, understand sets and reps, use RPE targets, and get the most from your program.

 Read articleBeginner Strength Training: Everything You Need to Know

 Starting strength training can be intimidating.
-This guide covers everything beginners need: equipment basics, first exercises, how to progress, and common fears addressed.
+This guide covers everything beginners need: equipment basics, first exercises, and how to progress.

 Read articleHow to Start Working Out: A No-BS Guide for Complete Beginners

 Walking into a gym for the first time is intimidating.
-This guide gives you an exact week-by-week framework with specific exercises, sets, and reps — plus how to progress without guessing.
+This guide gives you a week-by-week framework with exercises, sets, reps, and how to progress.

 Read articleGym Anxiety Is Normal: How to Walk Into the Gym With Confidence

-The fear of looking stupid at the gym stops more people from getting fit than any other barrier.
-Here is the truth about gym anxiety and practical strategies to walk in with confidence.
+The fear of looking stupid at the gym stops more people than any other barrier.
+Here is the truth about gym anxiety and how to walk in with confidence.

 Read articleYour First 12 Weeks at the Gym (Free Plan)